 Please note tags are case sensitive, and if applied to the conversation, they will be sent to Productboard as part of the note generated via the Intercom integration.

 Why aren't my Intercom conversations getting pushed to Productboard?

 - In Productboard, on the Integrations page, ensure your Intercom integration is toggled on.

 - Select the integration in question to view its settings.
-If it's configured to only pull Intercom conversations with a certain tag, verify the tag specified is the same one you're using in Intercom.
+If configured only to pull Intercom conversations with a specific tag, verify the tag specified is the same one you use in Intercom.